 The Federal Joint Committee (G-BA) is the highest decision-making body of the joint self-government of physicians, dentists, hospitals and health insurance funds in Germany.
 It issues directives for the benefit catalogue of the statutory health insurance funds (GKV) for more than 70 million insured persons and thus specifies which services in medical care are reimbursed by the GKV.
 In addition, the G-BA specifies measures for quality assurance in inpatient and outpatient areas of the health care system.

-National Prices of Medicines A source of national pricing information for 35 countries – states which category of price, for example reimbursement, ex-factory, patient
+A source of national pricing information for 37 countries – states which category of price, for example reimbursement, ex-factory, patient

-An international organisation promoting the science of pharmacoeconomics and health outcomes research Includes a section: Pharmacoeconomic Guidelines Around the World.
+An international society promoting the science of health economics and outcomes research (HEOR).

 The National Centre for Pharmacoeconomics conducts the health technology assessment (HTA) of pharmaceutical products for the Health Service Executive (HSE) in Ireland in collaboration with the HSE Corporate Pharmaceutical Unit (HSE-CPU).
 The aim of the centre is to promote expertise in Ireland for the advancement of the discipline of pharmacoeconomics through practice, research and education.